 - Complementary and alternative therapies for bladder cancer

 Radiation therapy for bladder cancer

 Radiation therapy uses high-energy radiation to kill cancer cells.
-The type of radiation most often used to treat bladder cancer, known as external beam radiation therapy, focuses radiation from outside of the body on the cancer.
+The type of radiation most often used to treat bladder cancer, known as external beam radiation therapy, focuses radiation from a source outside of the body on the cancer.